harsh10121/AzureBot/README.md

   - Video
   - Mic On
   - Reset text you spoken
-  - Text to speech conversion Button
+  - Text to speech conversion Button via Avatar
+  - Stop Avatar
 - Camera is Draggable so users can adjust accordingly

 # Troubleshooting while deploying